Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 </div>
 ```

-Overall, balance explains more of the variance in stability than divergence, and there is virtually no difference between a model containing only balance and the full model.
+Overall, imbalance explains more of the variance in stability than divergence, and there is virtually no difference between a model containing only imbalance and the full model.